jedi661/UoFiddlerPixel/README.md

 Version : 4.12.6
 - Added backup directory copy feature (Path Settings).
 - Added BtnLogDir Open Log Dir (Options).
+- Added function reads the colors of an image, displays them in a RichTextBox, and allows visualization in a PictureBox through highlighting.
+(Items).

 Version : 4.12.5
 - AminEdit added new features, Body Human display will be expanded, and Mounted.